 Where to Relax at the Ko Olina Lagoons

 You’re on vacation in Hawaii!
 Of course you want to find a great place to relax (and here’s a packing list for you so you don’t forget anything).
-There are four main lagoons to Ko Olina, each with a slightly different experience to offer.
+There are four main lagoons to Ko Olina, and many people will ask which Ko Olina lagoon is best.
+And my answer will always be that each lagoon has a slightly different experience to offer.

 The second lagoon is usually slightly less populated than the others.
 It is also known to have quite a few fish for snorkeling.